Our carbon emissions are causing anthropogenic global warming (AGW),

 The

 lifetime theft factor for efficient driving is about 1.
-It's about half
+For every hour

 Flying